Congenital Adrenal Hyperplasia (CAH)

 What is Congenital Adrenal Hyperplasia (CAH)?

 A rare birth defect, congenital adrenal hyperplasia, or CAH, has many different types.
-It often can cause girls to have symptoms that make them appear more like boys, or causes children to enter puberty, or the period of sexual development and growth of sexual organs, sooner than is normal.
-Children who have the disorder require treatment from pediatric specialists who are familiar with disorders of sexual development.
+It often can cause girls to have symptoms that make them appear more like boys, or causes children to enter puberty sooner than is normal.
+Children who have the disorder require treatment from pediatric specialists who are familiar with enzyme disorders affecting the adrenal glands.